codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 ---

-All pipeline activity in Codefresh can be viewed in the *Builds* tab.
+View activity for Codefresh pipelines in in the **Builds** tab.
-* The global build view shows builds for all projects  across your organization
+* Global build view: The default view, displays builds for all pipelines for all projects across your organization.
-* The project-based view from the settings inside an individual project shows the builds for the selected project
+* Project build view: Selecting a project displays the builds for the pipelines in the project.

 Both views have the same controls and filters.